Key risk indicator: Definitions

 A risk indicator is an indicator that estimates the potential for some form of resource degradation using mathematical formulas or models.

 Risk management

-Security risk management

-According to Risk IT framework by ISACA, key risk indicators are metrics capable of showing that the organization is subject or has a high probability of being subject to a risk that exceed the defined risk appetite.
+According to Risk IT framework by ISACA, key risk indicators are metrics capable of showing that the organization is subject or has a high probability of being subject to a risk that exceeds the defined risk appetite.

 Organizations have different sizes and environment.
 So every enterprise should choose its own KRI, taking into account the following steps: